CSCfi/csc-user-guide/docs/apps/velvet.md

-In Puhti, the velvet jobs should be executed through the batch job system.
+On Puhti, the velvet jobs should be executed through the batch job system.
 Below is sample batch job file for velvet.

 ```text
 #!/bin/bash